JustinCodes0/subahibi-web/README.md

 # subahibi-web
-A web-version for the Visual Novel Subarashiki Hibi ~Furenzoku Sonzai or "Wonderful Everyday: Diskontinuierliches Dasein" by KeroQ.
+A web-version of the Visual Novel Wonderful Everyday: Diskontinuierliches Dasein or Subarashiki Hibi ~Furenzoku Sonzai (SubaHibi) by KeroQ.